 Recommended Books for your Start into Acrylic Pouring

-For the acrylic flow technique there are numerous techniques to obtain breathtaking paintings.
+For acrylic pour painting, there are numerous techniques to obtain breathtaking paintings.
 We have summarized the most important of them for you:

-You can find the full list with all the Pouring Techniques here: Learn how to Fluid Paint
+You can find the full list with all the pouring techniques, for beginners and advanced here: Learn how to Fluid Paint